Civic Licensing – Coronavirus (COVID-19)

 Submitting new applications

-We are asking customers to only submit essential applications and would request that these applications are made electronically at the following link:
+We are asking customers to only submit essential applications and would request that these applications are made online.

 We would also request that only essential paperwork is submitted and, if possible, please send this electronically to firstname.lastname@example.org.

-If you do not have scanned/electronic copies, please send photographs of the documentation ensuring that the image is clear and legible.
+If you do not have scanned/electronic copies, please send photographs of the documentation ensuring that the image is clear and readable.

 Please note that the Scottish Government have made amendments to the licensing legislation.
 Section 3 of the Civic Government (Scotland) Act 1982 has been amended to prolong the time that local authorities have to consider applications.
 The licensing authority now has 12 months to determine the application.